Year 12 Work Experience Programme

 Please note that each department runs their own timetable and the content of each stream varies.

 As well as experiencing the world of academic research, students will also be given talks relevant to applying to university covering topics such as writing effective personal statements and interview skills.
-Students will also meet undergraduate students studying within their department of choice.
+You will be supported by a student ambassador throughout your time on the programme.
+Our ambassadors will help you navigate the campus, provide support during tasks and be able to answer your questions about university life.

 At the end of the week there will be an academic-style conference where students will work in small groups to present a poster and short oral presentation about their time on the programme to their peers, leaders and invited guests.

 This summer school is fully funded (free to successful applicants), which includes all course fees, materials as well as lunch.
-Travel is not included however we may be able to offer successful applicants financial assistance for their travel.
+Travel is not included, and it is expected that most participants will live in or near London (or have family in London they can stay with for the duration of the programme).
+However we may be able to offer successful applicants financial assistance for their travel.

 Year 12 Work Experience promo